ILCOINDevelopmentTeam/ivmc/docs/EVMC.md

 # Versioning {#versioning}

-The EVMC project uses [Semantic Versioning](https://semver.org).
+The IVMC project uses [Semantic Versioning](https://semver.org).
 The version format is `MAJOR.MINOR.PATCH`.

-The _MAJOR_ version number is also referenced as the **EVMC ABI version**.
+The _MAJOR_ version number is also referenced as the **IVMC ABI version**.
-This ABI version is available to VM and Host implementations by ::EVMC_ABI_VERSION.
+This ABI version is available to VM and Host implementations by ::IVMC_ABI_VERSION.
-For example EVMC 3.2.1 would have ABI version 3 and therefore this project release can be referenced as EVMC ABIv3 or just EVMC 3.
+For example IVMC 3.2.1 would have ABI version 3 and therefore this project release can be referenced as IVMC ABIv3 or just IVMC 3.
 Every C ABI breaking change requires increasing the _MAJOR_ version number.

 The releases with _MINOR_ version change allow adding new API features